Enrollment Services COVID-19 Updates

 Due to the uncertainty of COVID-19, a number of academic policies, requirements, and processes have been adjusted.
 This page is intended to provide more detail surrounding these temporary academic changes.
 Additional information regarding SDSU's response to COVID-19 can be found on SDSU's COVID-19 web page.

-Given the uncertainty of COVID-19, students were given the option to change from a letter grade to Credit/No Credit during the spring 2020, fall 2020, spring 2021, summer 2021, and fall 2021 terms.
+Given the uncertainty of COVID-19, students were given the option to change from a letter grade to Credit/No Credit during the spring 2020, fall 2020, spring 2021, summer 2021, fall 2021, and spring 2022 terms.
 Please visit the Grading Basis: Credit/No Credit (CR/NC) web page for more information.

 Undergraduate Students: A grade of Credit is awarded for work equivalent to a letter grade of C (2.0) or better.
 No Credit is awarded for work equivalent to letter grades less than 2.0 grade points (C- through F).